nberlette/decorators/packages/bind/README.md

 | :------------ | :-------------------------------------------------------------- |
 | **`setter`**  | The target setter to bind to the class instance or constructor. |
 | **`context`** | The setter-specific decorator context object.                   |

+#### Returns

+This decorator doesn't return a replacement setter function, but leverages a side-effect-like initialization callback via the `addInitializer` API to bind the target to the appropriate context object at the time of initialization.

 ---